 I need help measuring or deciding which corset I need - can I make an appointment with you?
-Please note, although our workshop is not open to the public for corsetry appointments, we are pleased to offer a consultation service to clients worldwide via the Zoom platform - if you'd like to arrange an appointment please get in touch.
+Please note, our workshop is not open to the public for corsetry appointments, but should you need extra assistance we are pleased to offer a consultation service to clients worldwide via the Jitsi platform (£30/30 mins) - if you'd like to arrange an appointment please get in touch.

 Why should I buy a made to measure corset?
 Why chose made to measure rather than off-the-rack?
 Well, an off-the-rack corset is made to 'standard' measurements with usually a 2-4" reduction on the waist.
 Let's face it, none of us are 'standard' - we are each unique!
 Would you buy a 'one size' underwired bra?
 Of course not!
 Imagine what would happen and how it would look if you did - fitting an A cup or a GG cup bust into a D cup bra just does not work, does it?!
 Well, wearing a corset that actually fits you properly is just as important as wearing a bra that fits you properly.
 If it has the wrong proportions, it's going to be very uncomfortable, and it will never give you the streamlined hourglass look you're after.